germanramos/hydra-worker-pilot-client/README.md

 hydra-worker-pilot-client
 =========================

-Worker for Hydra v3.2.x
-Piloting client request through specific instances.
+Piloting client request through specific instances.<br />
 No new maps will be generated.
+Worker for Hydra v3.2.x<br />

 # Installation